-Screening your baby for all these conditions is recommended because it could save your baby's life but it is not compulsory.
-You can choose to have screening for SCD, CF or CHT individually but can only choose to have screening for all 6 IMDs or none at all.
-If you do not want your baby screened for any of the conditions, please talk to your midwife.
+Screening your baby for all these conditions is recommended but it is not compulsory.
+You can choose to have screening for SCD, CF or CHT individually but you can only choose to have screening for all six IMDs or none at all.
+If you do not want your baby screened for any of these conditions, please discuss it with your midwife.